BrynM/jQuery.scaleFrame.js/readme.md

-jQuery.scaleFrame.js
+jQuery.scaleFrame.js - A way to make IFRAME tags with CSS scale() transforms behave in layout.

-The documentation for jQuery.scaleFrame.js is available at <http://brynmosher.com/jQuery.scaleFrame.js/>.
+The documentation with examples for jQuery.scaleFrame.js is available at <http://brynmosher.com/jQuery.scaleFrame.js/>.

 LICENSE
 Copyright (C) 2012, Bryn P. Mosher (GPLv2)